Evan-Moss/pdiot/Tutorials.md

 # Introduction

 The coursework for Principles and Design of IoT systems: from Devices to Data Analytics (PDIoT) complements the accompanying lectures by implementing an end-to-end IoT system: from a wearable application idea to a working prototype.
-You are given an inertial sensor, embedded development board and a mobile phone, and your task is to realise the wearable application as a working prototype, including developing the mobile application to interface wirelessly with the inertial sensor to stream data, implement data analytics and visualise the effects on the phone. o interface with an inertial sensor.
+You are given an inertial sensor, embedded development board and a mobile phone, and your task is to realise the wearable application as a working prototype, including developing the mobile application to interface wirelessly with the inertial sensor to stream data, implement data analytics and visualise the effects on the phone.

 This year, you will start by collecting data with the Respeck sensor.
 Then, you will program the NRF Cube using the mBed board as an interface.
 Finally, you will have a choice between:
 * continuing on the embedded development path or
 * continuing on the android programming path and optimising your HAR model.

 The rest of this document is split into sections corresponding to each part of the practical and provides setup instructions and suggested first steps.